|

 1 lb medium-size shrimp, cleaned, deveined, and butterflied

-1/2 lb ripen lapsi, pitted, and pureed (plum also can be used)
+1/2 lb ripen lapsi, pitted, and pureed (plum also

 1/2 cup onion, finely chopped